celestiaorg/docs/developers/blobstream-offchain.md

 For optimistic rollups, this could be as simple as referencing the data in the Celestia block, not unlike using a pointer in memory.
 This is what is done below via a `Span` in the [creating blocks](#creating-blocks) section.
-We keep track of where the data is located in the celestia block and the sequencer signs over that location in the header.
+We keep track of where the data is located in the Celestia block and the sequencer signs over that location in the header.
 If the sequencer commits to non-existent data or an invalid state root, then the invalid transaction is first proved to be included in the `Span` before the rest of the fraud proof process is followed.
 Find more information [in the inclusion proofs documentation](https://github.com/celestiaorg/blobstream-contracts/blob/v3.0.0/docs/inclusion-proofs.md#blobstream-fraud-proofs).

-For zk rollups, this would involve creating an inclusion proof to the data root tuple root in the Blobstream contracts, and then verifying that proof in the zk proof used to verify state.
+For zk rollups, this would involve creating an inclusion proof to the data root tuple root in the Blobstream contracts and then verifying that proof in the zk proof used to verify state.
 Find more information in the [data root inclusion proof documentation](https://github.com/celestiaorg/blobstream-contracts/blob/master/docs/inclusion-proofs.md#1-data-root-inclusion-proof).

-Also see the documention for the
+Also, see the documentation for the
 [data square layout](https://github.com/celestiaorg/celestia-app/blob/v1.1.0/specs/src/specs/data_square_layout.md)
 and the
 [shares](https://github.com/celestiaorg/celestia-app/blob/main/specs/src/specs/shares.md)